THIS PAGE IS PART OF THE DEFENDING VICTORIA WEBSITE

 Born: 7 April 1878.

-was already serving in the Victorian militia as a Corporal (No. 104) in
+already serving in the Victorian militia as a Corporal (No. 104) in the 5th

 No. 326 Cpl The Second Victoria (Mounted Rifle) Contingent, and